 Additionally, traveling to Croatia in the fall has become a lot more attractive in recent years, so prices don’t drop as quickly as they used to.

 Second, while the weather is cooler, the sun still shines regularly along the Dalmatian Coast.
-It is far too cold to swim in the sea, but it’s still a fabulous time to be on the seaside.
+It is far too cold to swim, but it’s still a fabulous time to be on the seaside.

 Wintertime travelers also get a peek into typical Croatian life and can become more acquainted with the local culture.